The Blue Lagoon (1980 film): Plot

 Emmeline steps on a venomous stonefish.
 Weak from the poison, she pleads with Richard to "take [her] to God".
 Richard carries her across the island and places her on the altar.
 Emmeline recovers and they swim naked in the lagoon.
 Noticing their bodies' reactions, they discover sexual intercourse and become lovers.
 Neither recognizes what is happening when Emmeline becomes pregnant, and they are stunned to feel the baby move inside her abdomen, assuming her stomach is causing the movements.

 Months later, Richard observes indigenous people performing a human sacrifice in front of the statue.
 He becomes frightened and runs away to find Emmeline, whom he finds in labor.
 Emmeline gives birth to a baby boy, whom they name Paddy.

 A ship led by Richard's father, Arthur, approaches the island and sees the family playing on the shore.
 Content with their lives, Richard and Emmeline walk away instead of signaling for help.
 Arthur assumes the mud-covered couple are not Richard and Emmeline.

-Visiting their original homesite, Richard searches for bananas while Paddy, unnoticed, brings a branch of the scarlet berries into the boat with Emmeline.
+Visiting their original homesite, Richard searches for bananas while Paddy, unnoticed, brings a branch of poisonous Abrus precatorius seeds into the boat with Emmeline.
 Paddy tosses an oar out of the boat as it drifts from the shore.
 Richard swims after them followed closely by a shark.
 Emmeline throws the other oar at the shark, striking it and giving Richard time to get into the boat.
 The boat drifts oarless out to sea.

-After drifting for days, Richard and Emmeline wake up to find Paddy eating the scarlet berries.
-Hopeless, Richard and Emmeline eat the berries as well, and lie down to await death.
+After drifting for days, Richard and Emmeline wake up to find Paddy eating the Abrus precatorius seeds.
+Hopeless, Richard and Emmeline eat the seeds as well, and lie down to await death.
 Some hours later, Arthur's ship finds them.
 Arthur asks, "Are they dead?"
 The officer assures him, "No, sir.
 They're asleep."